Quintuple shooting leaves 2 dead in Philly; at least 20 shot this weekend

 3 people stabbed

-Three people were also stabbed in separate incidents this weekend.
+Three people were also stabbed in separate incidents during the violence this weekend.
 Two of the three victims are listed in critical condition.